JNKHunter/insight/README.md

  * negative effect time performance.
  */

+ /**
+  * Created by jhunter on 4/1/17.
+  * First we parse in N lines contained in the file one line at a time, collecting resource paths and accumulated bytes
+  * into a hashmap.
+  *
+  * We then take a pass through the hashmap, storing the top M resources in a priority queue.
+  *
+  * By peeking at the root of the pq, we know the minimum of the top 10 requests so far.
+If we find a larger resource
+  * value than the current minimum of the top 10 resoursces, we remove the root of the pq, and add the new
+  * resource node and value to the pq.
+  *
+  * add() in a pq is an O(log(n)) operation, and peek()/remove() is an 0(log(1)) operation.
+This will give us the ability
+  * to scale our solution to the top million or even billion resources, with only a log(n)
+  * negative effect time performance.
+  */

 Extra features, pass in the number of top X items you'd like to see into the constructor of Hosts, Resources, or HOurs.